Outreach

 Compass workshop for undergraduate minorities in philosophy

 I co-organized Princeton’s Compass workshop.
 Compass is a two-day networking event designed to bolster the participation of people of color in academic philosophy.
-Undergraduates of color from around the country were invited to engage in two days of philosophical discussion with one another and our selected mentors.
+Undergraduates from around the country were invited to engage in two days of philosophical discussion with one another and our selected mentors.
 Our faculty and graduate student mentors ran advice sessions like, “How to apply to graduate school,” and “How to be a professional philosopher.”
 The workshop offered its participants an opportunity to increase their comfort with the field of professional philosophy.